-Aisling has been teaching yoga for over 15 years, having trained initially in India. ¬†She is a fully qualified sports injury therapist, nutritionist, psychotherapist, mindfulness practitioner and much more. ¬†Aisling runs recognised qualifications in Yoga teacher training, sports massage, massage, nutrition & counselling.
+Aisling has been teaching yoga for over 15 years, having trained initially in India.
+She is a fully qualified sports injury therapist, nutritionist, mindfulness practitioner, has a masters in psychotherapy and more.
+Aisling runs recognised training qualifications in Yoga teacher training, sports massage, massage, nutrition & counselling.

 Paul Hardiman – Partner Yoga

 Paul has been practicing yoga since 1994.
 With a marital arts background he shifted his focus to yoga after being introduced to it by Katrina.
 He continued his practice of yoga in Los Angeles in a variety of styles having fun with teachers Steve Ross and Kathryn Budig, eventually leading to his teacher training with Yogaworks in Santa Monica under the guidance of Malachi Melville, Birgitte Kristen, Anne Van Valkenburg and Colleen Garrity.
 His yoga is inspired by the classical Ashtanga, Iyengar and Viniyoga schools, all in the lineage of Krishnamacharya complemented by Alan Finger’s deep knowledge of meditation and the subtle body.
 He has expanded his interests to Thai Yoga Massage and his classes tend to be strong and energetic with a Qi Gong influence, and always with a light hearted approach.

 Linda has been teaching Kundalini yoga for several years and will do a five session course over the three days on Compassion based yoga.
 She teaches a range of classes and workshops that follow the flow of this style.
 She has worked with kids and taught kids yoga and has practiced Krioas, cleanses and detoxes extensively.